iljapanic/iljapanic-me/src/markdown/intro.md

-My name is Ilja, I was born in Yugoslavia and raised in the magical city of Prague.
-In 2012 I made a website that got me accepted to Information Management program at Copenhagen Business School.
-I’ve been playing around with Web technologies ever since.
-During my time at university I’ve worked at two agencies, had some freelance gigs, wrote a paper about Information Design and worked on several side projects.

-I'm passionate about design, urbanism, online culture and the impact of technology on human mind and our transition into an information society.
-I drink filter coffee, play basketball, cook thai and italian food, have a never-ending reading list and like to attend conferecens and meetups.
+Hello there online stranger!

+My name is Ilja and I make things on the Web, mostly by typing front-end code and designing information architecture.

+Some of my personal projects include <a href="http://informationbomb.net/" target="_blank">Information Bomb</a>, <a href="http://takemetodenmark.com" target="_blank">Take Me To Denmark</a>, <a href="http://iljapanic.me/information-design/" target="_blank">Information Design (bachelor project)</a>.

+I'm passionate about human-centered design, technology, urbanism, online culture and the study of the human mind.
+People who inspire me the most are <a href="https://en.wikipedia.org/wiki/Victor_Papanek" target="_blank">Victor Papanek</a>, <a href="https://en.wikipedia.org/wiki/Alvin_Toffler" target="_blank">Alvin Toffler</a>, <a href="https://en.wikipedia.org/wiki/Peter_Morville" target="_blank">Peter Morville</a>.

+I drink lots of filter coffee, play basketball, read strange books and you can usually find me wired to my laptop banging my head with headphones on.

-Get in touch if you'd like to share your project or create something together!
+Get in touch if you'd like to create something together!